seandinwiddie/project-rooted/README.md

 It is a simple application that guides users through the process like playing a MUD (Multi-User Dungeon)

+But also like Codecademy.com in that short tests are always being gone through

 The application uses Redux to manage the state of the application

 And React to render the application